-While data on reservation wages and past wages can in principle provide evidence on $\gamma$ , the identification of reference dependence involves challenges related to the confounding role of unobservable characteristics, wealth effects, and the mechanical relationship between reservation wages and past wages that arises when unemployment benefits are indexed to past wages.
+While data on reservation wages and past wages can in principle provide evidence on γ , the identification of reference dependence involves challenges related to the confounding role of unobservable characteristics, wealth effects, and the mechanical relationship between reservation wages and past wages that arises when unemployment benefits are indexed to past wages.
 We discuss these challenges in Appendix E and suggest an identification method based on instruments for past wages in reservation wage equations.
-The resulting elasticity of reservation wages with respect to past wages is about 0.15, which implies $\gamma = 0.15 \frac{\rho^}{w^} = 0.12$ , within the range of plausible values shown in Panel B of Figure 2.
+The resulting elasticity of reservation wages with respect to past wages is about 0.15, which implies $\gamma = 0.15 \frac{\rho^}{w^} = 0.12$, within the range of plausible values produced by the model.
 The model with reference dependence can therefore match the observed elasticities in wages and reservation wages under standard assumptions about wage rigidity as well as in the presence of fully forward-looking wage setting.